rust-lang/book/nostarch/chapter12.md

 ### Checking Where Errors Are Written

-First, let’s observe how the content printed by `minigrep` is currently being written to standard output, including any error messages we want to write to standard error instead.
+First let’s observe how the content printed by `minigrep` is currently being written to standard output, including any error messages we want to write to standard error instead.
 We’ll do that by redirecting the standard output stream to a file while intentionally causing an error.
 We won’t redirect the standard